conorspann/Alpha/README.md

 # Alpha Interpreter

 A BASIC-style interpreter written in C++.
 Currently runs scripts as console applications.
+GUI scripts currently in development.

 ## Usage